-- Storm debris located inside gated communities will NOT be collected by the City’s contracted debris collection contractor CERES Environmental Services- per FEMA regulations.
+- Storm debris located inside gated communities will NOT be collected by the City’s contracted debris collection contractor per FEMA regulations.

-- Storm debris from inside gated communities placed on the City right of way outside the gated community WILL be collected by the City’s contracted debris collection contractor CERES Environmental as allowed - per FEMA regulations.
+- Storm debris from inside gated communities placed on the City right of way outside the gated community WILL be collected by the City’s contracted debris collection contractor as allowed per FEMA regulations.
 All storm debris must be separated into the appropriate piles (see graphic above).